Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

-### III.
+## III.
 Gram Schimdt (GS)

 Part of the Component Substituion family because it is using a linear transformation and substitution for some components in the transformed domain.

 Algorithm : Component substitution pansharpening
 1. Upsample the MS image to the size of the PAN image.
 2. Forward transform the MS image to the desired components.
-3. Match the histogram of the PAN image with the Cl component to be substi- tuted.
+3. Match the histogram of the PAN image with the MS component to be substi- tuted.
-4. Replace the Cl component with the histogram-matched PAN image.
+4. Replace the MS component with the histogram-matched PAN image.
 5. Backward transform the components to obtain the pansharpened image

 CS methods are substituting a component of the transformed MS image with a component from the PAN image.
-These methods are meaningful only if these components contain the same spectral inforamtion.
+These methods are meaningful only if these components contain the same spectral information.

 Improper construction of the MS component introduce high spectral distortion.